 - Go to start and find “cmd.”
 Or press Win+X on Windows 8/8.1 and 10 or Windows 11.

 - Open cmd as administrator.

-- Type ipconfig/flushdns to clear the DNS cache.
+- Type ipconfig/flushdns and hit enter to clear the DNS cache.

 Method 4: Run a Malware Scan

 Malware may affect your browsing experiences by injecting adware, redirects, pop-up ads, and many other annoying banner ads.
 These may be due to different types of malware on your Windows computer.